Hydrazer/yare-rust-template/README.md

 ## Building

 Building is as simple as `yarn build`.
 Once its done you will have a file called `bundle.js`.
-Then you just need to copy the code from `bundle.js` to the yare editor and press `UPDATE CODE` on the yare website.
+If you wanna upload it to yare, run `yarn upload` and it'll compile and upload it to your active games.